Elgg/Elgg/docs/guides/upgrading.rst

 The storage engine for the database tables has been changed from MyISAM to InnoDB.
 You maybe need to optimize your database settings for this change.
 The ``datalists`` table has been removed.
 All settings from datalists table have been merged into the ``config`` table.

+Metastrings in the database have been denormalized for performance purposes.
+We removed the metastrings table and put all the string values directly in the metadata and annotation tables.
+You need to update your custom queries to reflect these changes.
+Also the ``msv`` and ``msn`` table aliases are no longer available.
+It is best practice not to rely on the table aliases used in core queries.
+If you need to use custom clauses you should do your own joins.

 Multi Site Changes
 ------------------